-I’ve photographed everyone from presidents of the United States to CEOs to child actors, and these basic rules hold true:
+I’ve photographed everyone from U.S. Presidents to Oscar-winning actors, Fortune 500 CEOs to entrepreneurs (I’m one myself).
+These basic rules hold true:

 People should be able to recognize you when they hold up your headshot next to “3D” you.
 Keep your headshots current (not that ten-year old glamor shot), and don’t “lose” fifty pounds through crazy retouching.
 You want your headshot to look like you on your very best of days, one of those days when you look in the mirror and say “oh, yeahhh!”